mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/04-objects-arrays-and-tuples/index.md

 ### Index signatures

-Sometimes we need to represent a type for dictionaries, where values of a consistent type are retrievable by keys.
+Sometimes we need to represent a type for **dictionaries**, where values of a consistent type are retrievable by keys.

-Let's consider the following collection of phone numbers
+Let's consider the following collection of phone numbers:

 ```ts twoslash
 const phones = {